lerignoux/docker-p4-python/README.md

 # docker-p4-python
-A container to have both python and perforce in an alpine container
+A container to have both python and perforce in a container

 ## Env variables:
 P4PORT: the perforce server